sopra-fs24-group-42/server/README_inProgress.md

 # Introduction
-In the evolving world of digital interaction, traditional role-playing games like Werewolf require a modern solution to bridge the gap between virtual and physical game spaces.
-Our project seeks to digitize these beloved social activities, allowing users to engage in immersive narrative-driven experiences from any location.
-By developing a web application that supports game setup, role assignment, and real-time interaction through voice-to-text technology, we aim to replicate the communal atmosphere of these games online.
-Utilizing technologies such as React for the frontend and Node.js for the backend, alongside WebSocket for real-time communication and third-party APIs for voice recognition, this project stands as a testament to the innovative application of web development skills and AI integration.
-This initiative not only aligns with the course's focus on creating cutting-edge web applications but also offers a solution to the limitations posed by physical distance in social gaming.
+In the evolving world of digital interaction, traditional role-playing games like <i>Werewolf</i> require a modern solution to bridge the gap between virtual and physical game spaces.
+Our project seeks to digitize this beloved social game to eliminate the need for physical cards, allowing users to engage in an immersive, narration-driven game experience using only their devices at any time.
+Our implementation stays true to the communal, social setting of the original game by preserving the colocative aspect of the game: players of <i>Survive the Night</i> must be within the same physical space at the same time to play together.
+Furthermore, the addition of dynamic, realistic-sounding text-to-speech technology enhances the game with an immerisive narrator, allowing all players to enjoy the experience of fully playing the game without any additional responsibilities or duties.
+We hope you get a kick out of our game and wish you the best of luck to survive the night!

 ## Technologies